harrycresswell/harry/content/_index.md

 Once a month I curate [a newsletter for web designs and developers](/newsletter/) who like to keep it lean, clean and simple, by using [Jamstack](https://jamstack.org/) architecture.

+Currently working on [Practical Hugo](https://practicalhugo.com/) – a course about building websites with Hugo and the Jamstack.

 ## Where to go next

 Check out some [recent client case studies](/topics/case-study/) or take a look at [my CV](pdf/harry-cresswell-cv-aug-21.pdf) to learn more about my experience.